jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

   systemctl daemon-reload

-After applying the previous commands, please reboot the board.
+After applying the previous commands, please reboot the board or restart the runfvp command.

 The user should see a login prompt after booting, for example, for debian:

 ::